-Creditor reliance on accounting-based debt covenants suggests that debtors are potentially concerned with board of director characteristics that influence the financial accounting process.
-In a sample of S&P 500 firms, we find that the cost of debt financing is inversely related to board independence and board size.
-We also examine the impact of audit committee characteristics on corporate yields spreads as audit committees are the direct mechanism that boards use to monitor the financial accounting process.
-We find that fully independent audit committees are associated with a significantly lower cost of debt financing.
-Similarly, yield spreads are also negatively related to audit committee size and the number of audit committee meetings.
+Creditor reliance on accounting-based debt covenants suggests that debtors are potentially concerned with board of director characteristics that influence the integrity of financial accounting reports.
+In a sample of S&P 500 firms, we find that the cost of debt is inversely related to board independence and board size.
+We also find that fully independent audit committees are associated with a significantly lower cost of debt financing.
+Similarly, yield spreads are also negatively related to audit committee size and meeting frequency.
 Overall, these results provide market-based evidence that boards and audit committees are important elements affecting the reliability of financial reports.

-Keywords: Accounting process, debt covenants, audit committee composition, board composition, corporate governance, financial statements, accounting information
+Keywords: Audit committee composition, board composition, corporate governance, financial statements, accounting information

 JEL Classification: M41, M49, K22, G32, G34